syncfusion-content/flutter-docs/Flutter/DateRangePicker/overview.md

 * **Date selection**: Select single, multiple, and range of dates.
 It also supports programmatic selection.

-* **Limit the date selection range**: Select only a date range with a specific minimum and maximum numbers of days (span of days) by setting the min and max days options.
+* **Limit the date selection range**: Select only a date range with a specific minimum and maximum numbers of days (span of days) by setting the minimum and maximum days options.

 * **Change first day of week**: Customize the first day of the week as needed.
 The default first day is Sunday.